Saturday, April 23, 2011

 Then Mary Magdalene comes rushing in on the first Easter Sunday morning to tell them that the tomb is empty.
 Fearing that the Lord's body had been stolen Peter and John race to the tomb only to find the burial cloths neatly rolled up with no evidence of foul play.
 St. John tells us that "he saw and believed."
 St. Luke tells us that Peter was "amazed."

 Is this why we're all here today on this Easter Sunday morning?
 Are we all here today to peer inside the empty tomb?
 The empty tomb itself means nothing.
-As St. Mark said last night, "He has been raised; he is not here."
-It's His appearances that matter.
+We will not find our Lord among the dead.
+His appearances among the living are what matter.
 Over the next fifty days we'll hear about all of His appearances.
 He'll appear to Mary Magdalene in the garden; to the disciples on the road to Emmaus; to the Apostles in the upper room; to doubting Thomas; to the fishermen in Galilee; and to countless other witnesses.
 Finally, His Holy Spirit will come upon them at Pentecost..

 The only way to rekindle our faith is to act differently.
 We have to realize that like the Apostles we are called to be witnesses of the Risen Christ.
 St. Paul calls us the "yeast" that leavens the dough.
 In our own little way each of us is called to bring Christ to each other.
 Last week during the reading of the Passion, our Lord said to Peter;

 but I have prayed that your own faith may not fail;

 and once you have turned back,